Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Simulation studies

-Next, we use Model 3 to compare the performance of our proposed SDRN estimator with that of four other popular nonparametric methods, including the fully-connected feedforward neural networks (FNN), the local linear kernel regression (Kernel), the generalized additive models (GAM), the gradient boosted machines (GBM) and the random forests (RF).
-For FNN, ReLU is used as the activation function.
-For GAM, we use a cubic regression spline basis.
-For all methods, we report the results from the optimal fitting with the optimal tuning parameters that minimize the MSE value based on a grid search.
-Table \ref{tab:model3} reports the average MSE, $\text{bias }^{2}$ and variance for the six methods based on the 100 replicates when $ n=2000$.
-The quadratic loss and the quantile $(\tau =0.5)$ loss are used, respectively, for the normal and Laplace errors for all methods.
-We observe that our SDRN\ has the smallest average MSEs under both settings.
-Among all methods, the GAM method has the largest bias due to model misspecification, and the Kernel has the largest variance due to the dimensionality problem.
+Next, we compare the performance of our proposed SDRN estimator with that of four other popular machine learning methods, including the fully-connected feedforward neural networks (FNN), the gradient boosted machines (GBM), the random forests (RF), and the generalized additive models (GAM).
+For FNN, we employ ReLU as the activation function.
+For GAM, a cubic regression spline basis is used.
+We report the results from the optimal fitting with the optimal tuning parameters minimizing the MSE value in the test dataset.
+Table \ref{tab:model1 compare} reports the average MSE, $\text{bias }^{2}$ and variance for the five methods based on the 100 replicates when $ n=2000$, $d=5, 10$.
+Across all five methods, the quadratic loss and the quantile $(\tau =0.5)$ loss are used for the normal and Laplace errors, respectively.
+We observe that our SDRN\ has the smallest MSE values in each case.
+Among all methods, the GAM method has the largest bias due to model misspecification.